fkarg/fkarg.github.io/staged/twelve-rules-for-life.md

 unable to follow.
 Even though I'd like to add rules myself (e.g. about continuous self-improvement, researching different disciplines), they provide an abundantly stable foundation, if you don't have one yet.
-It has massive implications itself -- understanding even half of them might take a lifetime already.
+It has massive implications itself -- understanding even half of them could take a lifetime already.
 It's certainly food for thought and well-written.

 <!-- TODO: I still have some notes about that.
 Include them. -->